 Very satisfied with this boot and would love to own a second pair.

 Answer: We have several athletes using Trail Toes: Phenomenal Ultra-Extreme, Anti-Friction Foot and Body Cream on their toes to prevent blisters.

-A few days ago you sent out an email raving about a certain pair of hiking boots that you said were the most comfortable pair of boots and were great for doing ruck hikes.
+Question: Coach Brad, a few days ago you sent out an email raving about a certain pair of hiking boots that you said were the most comfortable pair of boots and were great for doing ruck hikes.
 I was checking them out, but noticed they were gortex boots that would be pretty warm for someone who lives in Phoenix, AZ.

 So, I was wondering if you had some other recommendations for a very comfortable pair of boots that would be a better selection for the warm desert climate in Phoenix Arizona?